Can I File a Wrongful Death Claim Against the Person Who Murdered My Loved One?

 Most wrongful death cases are not quite this straightforward.
 Indeed, they are often highly contested and require the assistance of a skilled New London-Waterford, Connecticut, wrongful death attorney who understands the law in this area.

-Contact Polito & Associates LLC today if you have lost a loved one because of reckless or criminal conduct and would like to schedule a consultation with one of our attorneys right away.
+Contact Polito & Harrington LLC today if you have lost a loved one because of reckless or criminal conduct and would like to schedule a consultation with one of our attorneys right away.